Bradfield/algos/graphs/general-depth-first-search.md

 the **parenthesis property**.
 This property means that all the children of a particular node in the depth first tree have a later discovery time and an earlier finish time than their parent.
-Figure 26 &lt;fig\_dfstree&gt; shows the tree constructed by the depth first search algorithm.
+Figure 26 shows the tree constructed by the depth first search algorithm.

 ![Figure 26: The Resulting Depth First Search Tree](Figures/dfstree.png)